Primary Growth and Secondary Growth

 First, let’s look at primary growth.
 Primary growth extends the length of a plant both aboveground and belowground.
 Since humans generally live aboveground, we usually only see the aboveground parts of a plant: the shoot system.
 The entire shoot system, no matter how large or small, owes its beginnings to a small region of the plant called the shoot apical meristem.

 An apical meristem is a region of high cell division (lots and lots of mitosis) that contributes to the extension of the plant.
 The shoot apical meristem is an apical meristem that is in the shoot system, as opposed to the root apical meristem that is, you guessed it, in the roots.
 It is only through the activity of the shoot apical meristem that the plant grows taller.

 The shoot apical meristem is found at the tip of the plant stem, so growth extends upward from the top of the stem, not the bottom.
 Those bottom leaves aren’t going anywhere until they fall off the plant.
 That means if you carve your name into the trunk of a tree, it will still be there many years later (but don’t do that, it hurts the tree like a tattoo hurts human skin; watch this clip from Fern Gully if you don’t believe us).

 Just like a human body has all its different parts (arms, legs, torso, head), a plant body has parts that are the same on every plant, though they may look different in different species.
-The parts of a shoot system are the:

 - Stem (nodes + internodes)

 - nodes are where leaves attach to the stem

 - internodes are the spaces on the stem in between the leaves

 - Leaf (petiole + blade)